neta540/docker-remote-port-gateway/Readme.md

 Allows 1-999 users to securely forward two remote ports to this gateway

-This server will let clients connect to the server via ssh to forward their ports.
+This server will let clients to connect to it via ssh to forward their ports.

 ## Usage

 ### Server

 Suppose the server is reachable at gateway.example.com on port 2222 and we would like to allow 10 different clients to connect to it.

-Generate volume for persistant data:

 ```sh
 # Build the server